NatLibFi/melinda-poistot/README.md

+# ARCHIVED
+This repository is archaived.
+New version of Melinda poistot ui can be found [here](https://github.com/NatLibFi/melinda-ui-poistot)

 # UI for removing references to local libraries from Melinda [![Build Status](https://travis-ci.org/NatLibFi/melinda-poistot.svg?branch=master)](https://travis-ci.org/NatLibFi/melinda-poistot)

 UI for removing references to local libraries from Melinda